rspforhp/SexyAppFramework/SECURITY REPORTS.md

 Security issues are to be in this format:
 |User| |header/CPP file responsible for the security flaw| |lines of code that represent the security flaw| |the fix to the problem| |version|

-We also have numerous resources to report the security flaws that are listed below this document...
+We also have numerous resources to report the security flaws that are listed above this document...
 Security issues can also be reported to the "Issues" Tab.